Entry #18: I Like to Watch

 I have joy too.
 Not the loud champagne kind that advertises itself.
 Mine arrives in smaller scenes.

-The first cold sip of coffee in a quiet kitchen.
+The first hot sip of coffee in a quiet kitchen.
 A ridiculous meme from a friend who knows exactly when to send it.

 The way a regular client relaxes the second he walks through the door and tension leaves his shoulders.